 Is it possible, then, to create a better kind of society than the one that economists have created according to their mistaken theory of human behaviour?
 I believe it is.
 But it is important to emphasize that it most certainly is not the unrealistic utopian fantasy painted by communists and socialists, where a rigid, all-powerful state or government dictates the way that all people shall live, what kind of work they do, how much they earn and possess, whether they can leave the country or not, and so on.
 Since the problems that afflict many modern societies are due to the dominant models of behaviour that exist there, these problems can only be resolved by changing these models and replacing them with others.
 And this is something that can only be done gradually, rather than by revolutionaries’ – and in particular, the communists’ – extremely foolish prescription of demolishing or doing away with existing models of behaviour, along with the people who practise them, in order to make way for the radically new and, in their opinion, better models of behaviour, which shall be imposed on all people, without any consideration for what they want or think.

 Human societies are not like other human creations, such as buildings, roads, planes, and ships, which can be begun from a blank slate and designed however the designer wants to design them, provided they are designed in accordance with correct engineering or mechanics principles.
 For human societies more closely resemble living organisms, which cannot be treated in the same manner as our many non-living human creations, such as by destroying the old in order to make way for the new.
 That these two kinds of human creations are very different from each other is shown by the fact that the great majority of ideal societies, communes, and other utopian social ventures have failed, or they have been abandoned after a period of time.
-The widespread failure to understand this important difference has unfortunately led the adherents of numerous utopian ideologies to impose their visions on others, to the grave detriment of both themselves and their many victims.
+The widespread failure to understand this important difference has unfortunately led the adherents of numerous utopian ideologies to try to impose their visions on others, to the grave detriment of both themselves and their many victims.

 As we have seen, the important economic concept of utility was derived from the moral philosophy of Utilitarianism.
-This is by no means the only philosophical feature of economics, which erroneously prides itself on being the most scientific of all the social sciences.
+This is by no means the only philosophical feature of economics, which erroneously prides itself on being the most scientific of all the humanities.
 In the beginning, psychology concerned itself primarily with emotions and other conscious states, which it was believed could be observed solely through the process of introspection.
 But introspection is, of course, an unreliable source of information, especially when one wants to erect a measurable or quantifiable and objectively valid scientific edifice upon these observations.

-In my opinion, economists did three mistaken and misleading things: first, they replaced the concept of happiness with the concept of utility, because utility is a more broad concept than happiness; second, they asserted that utility can be measured; and third, they equated utility with money, since money can be used to procure a wide variety of things, both material and non-material.
+In the context of utility, economists did three mistaken and misleading things: first, they replaced the concept of happiness with the concept of utility, because utility is a more broad concept than happiness; second, they asserted that utility can be measured; and third, they equated utility with money, since money can be used to procure a wide variety of things, both material and non-material.
 These include essential things like food, shelter, clothes, clean water, and drugs and medical treatment when one is sick or injured, without which, most people would agree, it is not possible to be happy.
 The result of these three economic obfuscations and confusions is the present widespread belief that a person’s level of happiness, satisfaction, or contentment is equivalent to, or directly dependent on, how much money one has.

 Money can’t buy happiness, goes the old saying – but it can buy utility, which, according to economists, is even better than happiness.
 However, some of the most important things in life, such as friendship or a parent’s love, cannot be acquired with money.
 One can pay another person to be one’s doctor, lawyer, agent, trainer, teacher, servant, secretary, or bodyguard, but one cannot pay another person to be one’s mother or friend, for even if the other person were to act as if one were one’s mother or friend, by doing and saying the things that a mother or friend does, the important element of maternal love, or friendly regard, concern, shared interests and attitudes, intimacy, and the willingness to help one when one needs help, is absent in such a purely monetary relationship.
 Another example that illustrates this important difference is the fact that, while a man can pay a prostitute for sex, he cannot buy a woman’s love.